LdyL/epython/README.md

 ##Additional information for installing

 MPI is required.
-This version has been tested with the preinstalled Open MPI of the Parabuntu
+This version has been tested with the preinstalled Open MPI of the Parabuntu.

 If you do not install it then you can still run epython from the current directory, as ./epython.sh but ensure that epython-device.elf is in the current directory when you run the interpreter.
 The epython.sh script will detect whether to run as sudo (earlier versions of the parallella OS) or not (later versions.)